stephaneVercouillieBMID/slate/source/workingVersion.html.md

 The Authentication Response includes a `code` parameter, a one-time authorization code that your server can exchange for an ID token.
 Your server makes this exchange by sending an HTPS `POST`request.
 The `POST` request is sent to the token endpoint, which you should retrieve from the [Discovery document](https://merchant.itsme.be/oidc/.well-known/openid-configuration) using the **token_endpoint** key.
 The following discussion assumes the endpoint is `https://merchant.itsme.be/oidc/token`.
 Please note that BMID only supports `private_key_jwt` as client authentication method.
 The `client_secret` authentication methods are not supported since they are considered less secure.

+Do we need a App Client Secret on the OpenID client?

 In order to communicate with Token Endpoint, TLS MUST be implemented.
 See  [Section 16.17](http://openid.net/specs/openid-connect-core-1_0.html#TLSRequirements)  for more information on using TLS.

 ```http--inline